samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```

 1. Here we are binding each photo's asset to each individual cell's UI.

 2. Here is a good example of how you treat PHFetchResult as an array.
 We are Returning the number of assets in the PHFetchResult as the number of items in the collectionView.

-3. Here we are getting the selected cell's imageView and asset and then calling the **getAssetThumbnail** helper method to fetch the photo asset's highest quality image.
+3. Here we are getting the selected cell's imageView and asset, then calling the **getAssetThumbnail** method to fetch the asset's highest quality image.
 Then a delegate to handle the transition animation to StoriesEditorVC.

 > **Note:** To request the maximum possible size for a PHAsset's image we use the **PHImageManagerMaximumSize**.
 {: .prompt-info }